kriscard/northone_todo_list/README.md

   - Eslint adapted for TypeScript
   - Deployed on Netlify
   - Jest test

+For the record, the CSS wasn't my main focus
  ```

 ## How to run the app in local